GuruCharan94/gurucharan94.github.io/_posts/2019-07-01-event-hubs-partition-count-and-availability-zones.md

   - Azure Event Hub
   - High Availability
   - Migration
-excerpt: "How to upgrade / migrate to new event hub when you want to change partition count and / or utilize availability zones using the blue / green deployment strategy."
+excerpt: "Azure Event Hubs support availability zones.Availability Zones will not work with existing Event Hubs and you will need to provision new ones to use this feature.
+This blog posts shows you a simple strategy to upgrade / migrate to a new event hub when you want to change partition count and / or utilize availability zones using the blue / green deployment strategy."
 ---

 [Azure Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-about) is a **scalable** event processing service that ingests and processes large volumes of events and data, with low latency and **high reliability**.
 After you collect data into Event Hubs, you can store the data or [transform it using a real-time analytics provider](https://docs.microsoft.com/en-us/azure/data-explorer/ingest-data-event-hub).
 This large-scale event collection and processing capability is a key part of modern applications.